N-HEDGER/NH_FACESFMRI/README.md

 2. When you run the file, you will be prompted to provide several inputs.

 3. First, you are prompted to input the run number (1-4).
-Second, you are prompted to input whether or not you are testing, or running the full version of the experiment.
+Second, you are prompted to input whether or not you are testing, or running the full version of the experiment, with the syncbox.
+The syncbox settings are described [here](#Syncbox settings)

 4. If you indicate that it is a test, only 20 trials will run, and it will not wait for a syncbox pulse.

 5. Lastly, you are asked to input a subject filename.

 6. After entering the subject filename, the experiment will start.
-You will then be presented with a grey screen, with some text that asks you to press any button to start waiting for pulses (in 'test mode' pressing the button will just start the experiment without waiting for any pulses).
+You will then be presented with a grey screen, with some text that asks you to press any button to start waiting for pulses (in 'test mode' pressing the button will just start the experiment without waiting for any syncbox pulses).

 7. A central fixation will appear and a new trial will start every time a syncbox pulse is recieved (the TR for this experiment was 2 seconds).